dracudev/questlog-app/docs/architecture/frontend-tcd.md

 - Background sync for user actions
 - Image lazy loading with intersection observer
 - Bundle optimization and tree shaking

+### Auth Form Revert

+Note: a previous refactor that replaced `LoginForm.tsx` and `RegisterForm.tsx` with `@radix-ui/react-form`-based implementations was reverted after discovering client hydration errors in production-like builds.
+The forms remain implemented with the project's stable form approach to preserve reliable hydration; revisiting a Radix-form implementation will require a controlled migration and hydration testing.

 ### Medium-Term Features (3-6 months)